In 2019 We Launched Our Naturalist Program

-We are so pleased to start a new program dedicated to educating the volunteers coming to our beach cleanups.
-Each week, we will have a naturalist at a beach cleanup from 9 to 11am to talk about kelp, the ocean, the marine eco-system and many more cool environmental subjects.
+We were so pleased to start a new program dedicated to educating the volunteers coming to our beach cleanups.
+Since then, we have had a naturalist at every beach cleanups to talk about kelp, the ocean, the marine eco-system and many more cool environmental subjects.

 Marie Kazan-Komarek has been volunteering with harbor seals for 30 years and has been a part of the Beach Watch program for 23 years.
 Her love of the ocean has led to a lifetime of helping the animals that live within it’s depths and striving to help others understand why it’s important to protect the unique environment that is a integral part of the Bay Area.
 When her oldest daughter was 2, she began volunteering at the Marine Mammal Center in Sausalito.
 Today, 30 years later, she is still part of the Tuesday night crew taking care of harbor seals.
 Her weekly shift starts with paperwork to organize her crew for the evening.
 She sorts print outs, labels and clipboards as she plans which seal needs food, medication or other care and which crew member is assigned to do each job.
 She then walks the area checking each pen and making sure all is in order before her crew arrives.
 The pup harbor seals make noises that sound like they are calling out, “Ma!
 Ma!” as she walks by